Best Pellet Smokers or Grills for 2017. Find our Pellet Smoker reviews, comparison charts and buying guides to help you buy the right smoker for YOU.

-It also comes with wheels which makes it easier to move.
+It also comes with wheels which make it easier to move.

-Finally it uses tough high gauge metal for construction both on the inside and the outside.
-Since the grill can reach temperatures as high as 500 degree Fahrenheit, the outer surface is coated with textured powder for safety.
+Finally, it uses tough high gauge metal for construction both on the inside and the outside.
+Since the grill can reach temperatures as high as 500 degrees Fahrenheit, the outer surface is coated with textured powder for safety.

 Installing this is not that easy.
 The attached instructions are not that clear, but you can contact the friendly customer support for assistance.

-Other than that, this grill is large and premium price tag.
-It is not meant for everyone and we will recommend this only to hardcore BBQ aficionados who are looking for a amazing grilling experience.
+Other than that, this grill is large and has a premium price tag.
+It is not meant for everyone and we will recommend this only to hardcore BBQ aficionados who are looking for an amazing grilling experience.

 If you need a pellet grill for occasional grilling and don’t want a large cooking surface, then the grill from Pit Boss would be the best bang for your buck.